LibrariesHacked/helibtech/learning-and-teaching-tech/market-overview.md

 ## Reading / resource list market share

-More information about the reading / resource list solutions currently available and their functionality are included in the [reading / resource list section](/learning-and-teaching-tech/) of the Learning and teaching tech pages.
+More information about the reading / resource list solutions currently available and their functionality are included in the [reading / resource list section](/learning-and-teaching/) of the Learning and teaching pages.

 Below is a visual summary of the development of the reading / resource list solution market between 2017 and 2024.
 The market in UK HE is dominated by 3 products: Talis Aspire, Leganto (Ex Libris) and Keylinks (Kortext)